-or a dangerous threat when used by enemies.
+Swarms have great potential for many applications including search and rescue, environmental monitoring, exploration, reconnaissance and surveillance.
+Particularly for military applications, they have the potential to be an excellent asset when employed by allied forces or a dangerous threat when used by enemies.
 Robotic swarms are envisioned to be composed of relatively inexpensive (even disposable) robots such as commercially available quadrotors that only cost tens or hundreds of dollars, which makes them easily accessible to many parties - even those with limited monetary resources.
 Based on current trends [16], [14], it is reasonable to expect that robotic swarms will continue to decrease in cost.
 Thus, it has been argued [17] in the military literature that when defending against a hostile swarm, it is not cost-effective to use traditional means to disrupt or destroy the swarm (e.g. ammunition expended to destroy swarm may be more expensive than swarm itself).
 In these situations, a better strategy would be to exploit swarm vulnerabilities to insert adversarial agents for the purpose of disrupting swarm performance, with the added advantage that the enemy still thinks its swarm works correctly.
 Studying such deception strategies is also necessary to guide development of counter-measures against disruption of swarm behavior by adversarial agents in friendly swarms.

-In this paper, we study a scenario in which a hostile swarm is performing surveillance operations.
+In this work, we study a scenario in which a hostile swarm is performing surveillance operations.
 Each robot in the swarm is assumed to have range-limited communication and sensing.
 A point in the environment is considered "covered" for surveillance if it is within the sensing disk of any swarm robot.
 As the swarm robots slowly move ensuring that they maintain communication connectivity, holes in coverage dynamically appear.
 The detection of "coverage" holes in sensor networks using both topological approaches [9] and metric approaches [20, 12] has been studied in the literature [1].
 One approach based on localized Voronoi diagrams [22] requires only local information and one-hop communication between members in the sensor network, so it is particularly applicable to swarms and we assume the swarm under study uses this approach.
 By monitoring the swarm's movements, our goal is to periodically identify the number and location where adversarial "mole" agents must be inserted into the hostile swarm to prevent its original "citizen" agents from detecting any holes in coverage.

-The paper makes the following contributions.
-First, to the best of our knowledge, this is the first paper that studies this problem.
+This research makes the following contributions.
+First, to the best of our knowledge, this is the first work that studies this problem.
 Second, we provide a formalization of the problem.
 Third, we provide several algorithms, and characterize them formally and also experimentally.
 In Section 3, we formalize this problem.
 In Section 4, we present and characterize several algorithms to find the required number of moles and their insertion locations.
-Finally, in Section 5, we present simulation results and discuss the effectiveness of each algorithm.
+In Section 5, we present simulation results and discuss the effectiveness of each algorithm.
+Finally, in Section 6 we describe a dynamic scenario and adversary control laws based on the developed theory and algorithms.